mcamendoza1/mcamendoza1/README.md

 Working as Data Engineer.

-When I'm free, doing some side projects using React/Nextjs, Tailwindcss and other Fullstack stuffs.
+On this side, currently learning front-end and backend stuffs.

 <!--
 **mcamendoza1/mcamendoza1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.